Over-the-counter (OTC) medicines

 In Australia, over-the-counter medicines can be supplied in three ways.

-Some over-the-counter medicines can only be sold to you after you have spoken to the pharmacist.
-Examples include inhalers (puffers) to relieve asthma and mild steroid-containing creams for skin irritations.
+There are some over-the-counter medicines you can only buy after you have spoken to the pharmacist.
+Examples include inhalers (puffers) for asthma and mild steroid-containing creams for skin irritations.
+Your pharmacist is a qualified expert in medicines and can help you and your family with advice on health and medicines.

 Medicines for general sale

 You can buy some over-the-counter medicines in supermarkets and health food stores.
-Examples include cough and cold remedies, some painkillers such as paracetamol and aspirin, and vitamins.
+Examples include cough and cold remedies, some pain medicines such as paracetamol, and vitamins.

 What are the risks of taking over-the-counter medicines?

-Over-the-counter medicines are still medicines.
-They still have side effects, as well as benefits.
-For example, there are some over-the-counter painkillers you shouldn't use if you have stomach, kidney, liver or heart problems.
+Over-the-counter medicines have side effects as well as benefits, just like any other medicine.
+For example, there are some over-the-counter pain medicines you shouldn't use if you have stomach, kidney, liver or heart problems, or are pregnant.

-And some over-the-counter medicines and alternative medicines can interact with other prescribed medicines, making them more effective or less effective.
-Or the combination may give you side effects.
+Some over-the-counter medicines and alternative medicines can interact with other prescribed medicines, making them less effective for you.
+Combining medicines, including OTC medicines, may increase your chance of experiencing side effects.

 Always let your doctor or pharmacist know what prescription, over-the-counter and alternative or complementary medicines you are taking.